 Be a modern philanthropist through Patreon.com

-This article was updated by Natalia Rozas, Ph.D. and Certified Professional Dog Trainer (CPDT-KA #4071465) on March 16th, 2024.
+This article was written by Natalia Rozas, Ph.D. and Certified Professional Dog Trainer (CPDT-KA #4071465) and updated on March 28th, 2024.
 Case studies and anecdotes are real but to protect the privacy of our clients the names and details are changed.

 Learn more about raising a puppy!